Books For Growing Christians

 - Holiness, J. C. Ryle.
 A classic.
 The last chapter, “Christ is All,” is wonderful.

 - Expository Thoughts on the Gospels, 4 vol., J. C. Ryle.
 Great devotional insights on every paragraph in the gospels.
 This makes for great daily devotional reading as you read through the gospels.
+It is available for free online.

 - Pilgrim’s Progress, John Bunyan.
 Get a modern English version.
 Read and reread it yourself & to your kids.
 Spurgeon read it through yearly!